Super-stability in the Student-Project Allocation Problem with Ties: Empirical Evaluation

 \subsection{Experimental Setup}

-For each range of values for the aforementioned parameters, we randomly-generated a set of { SPA-ST} instances, involving $n_1$ students (which we will henceforth refer to as the size of the instance), $0.5n_1$ projects, $0.2n_1$ lecturers and $1.5n_1$ total project capacity which was randomly distributed amongst the projects.
-The capacity for each lecturer $l_k$ was chosen randomly to lie between the highest capacity of the projects offered by $l_k$ and the sum of the capacities of the projects that $l_k$ offers.
-In each set, we measured the proportion of instances that admit a super-stable matching.
+For each range of values for the aforementioned parameters, we randomly generated a set of {\sc spa-st} instances, involving $n_1$ students (which we will henceforth refer to as the size of the instance), $0.5n_1$ projects, $0.2n_1$ lecturers and $1.5n_1$ total project capacity which was randomly distributed amongst the projects.
+The capacity for each lecturer $l_k$ was chosen uniformly at random to lie between the highest capacity of the projects offered by $l_k$ and the sum of the capacities of the projects that $l_k$ offers.\footnote{We remark that the parameter space was chosen to ensure that projects could typically accommodate more than one student, that the total capacity of the projects exceeded the number of students, and that each lecturer typically offered multiple projects, without reflecting any specific real-world application.} In each set, we measured the proportion of instances that admit a super-stable matching.

 It is worth mentioning that when we varied the tie density on both the students' and lecturers' preference lists between $0.1$ and $0.5$, super-stable matchings were very elusive, even with an instance size of $100$ students.
 Thus, for the purpose of our experiment, we decided to choose a low tie density.
-For correctness testing of our implementation, we implemented an Integer Programming (IP) model for super-stability in { SPA-ST} (see Appendix \ref{appendixA}) using the Gurobi optimisation solver in Python\textsuperscript{\ref{github}}.
-By generating $10,000$ instances of size $100$, we verified consistency between the outcomes of \texttt{Algorithm { SPA-ST-}super} and the IP-based algorithm in terms of the existence or otherwise of a super-stable matching.